Custom predictions

 • Algorithm type allows us to request a specific algorithm.

-The purpose of the Best channel prediction is to identify the channel which has the highest probability of leading to the desired result (for example, click, conversion, or subscription).
+The purpose of the Best channel prediction is to identify the channel that is most likely to lead to the desired result (for example, click, conversion, or subscription).
 This will allow you to choose the right channel for each customer, maximizing the effectiveness of your campaigns.

 Steps to execute: